godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/depAndWthd.md

 }
 ```

-`withdrawal_block_hash` and `withdrawal_block_number` record the layer2 block including the withdrawal. `account_script_hash` denotes the layer2 account. `owner_lock_hash` denotes the layer1 lock user used to unlock the cell.
+`withdrawal_block_hash` and `withdrawal_block_number` record the layer2 block containing the withdrawal. `account_script_hash` denotes the layer2 account. `owner_lock_hash` denotes the layer1 lock that is used to unlock the cell.

-CKB requires `capacity` to cover the cost of the cell, so the minimal withdrawal CKB that Godwoken allows is as follows:
+The `capacity` of a cell must cover the cost of the cell, so the minimum withdrawal capacity that Godwoken allows is as follows:

 * Withdrawal CKB: 266 CKB
 * Withdrawal CKB and Simple UDT: 347 CKB